ijagberg/rational/README.md

-A minimal library for representing rational numbers (ratios of integers).
+A minimal library for representing rational numbers.

 ## Construction